-Here is a low down of the 33 games I played while at Rezzed, games to be on the look at for and buy.
+Here is a low down of the 33 games I played while at EGX Rezzed 2017, games to be on the look at for and buy.

-These 20 games will be typically unknown and so come first.
+These 20 games showcased at EGX Rezzed 2017 will be typically unknown and so come first.

 “A Place for the Unwilling” is a narrative experience set in the last days of a dying city.
 No puzzles or “game over” screens, just you, the city and dozens of stories to discover.
 Time never stops in this city and the ending keeps getting closer.